STAFF

 Mary Jane Marcasiano is the president of her eponymous design company in New York City and actively involved in the arts and non-profit community in NY, Brazil and West Africa.
 She is a graduate of Parsons School of Design/The New School, and in 2019 she received a Masters Degree from NYU Gallatin focusing on the intersection of Art, Nonprofits and Social Change.
 She is recipient of the Cartier, DuPont, Cutty Sark and Wool Knit Awards, and has designed costumes for DanceBrazil, the New York City Ballet, the Brazilian films: Até Quando (2008), Reaching for the Moon (2013), and for Grammy award winning singer Angelique Kidjo.
 Marcasiano has produced several films in Brazil: Ginga (Gustavo Moraes, 2004), Reaching for the Moon" (Bruno Barreto), Alair Gomes (Gustavo Moraes, in development), and in the U.S. a documentary film, Jack Lenor Larsen (2016) with CheckerBoard Films.
 For three years she served as the President of the Board of Directors of DanceBrazil, a non-profit foundation dedicated to cultural exchange between Brazil and the U.S. She is the programmer for Cinema Tropical’s Music+Film series and founder of their Brazilian film initiative Janeiro in New York.
 In 2007 Marcasiano created the Made With Love Project, a non-profit global initiative dedicated to raising funds and awareness for NGOs aiding women and children in need in Brazil, Africa and Haiti.

-Natalia Hernández Moreno, Researcher and Outreach Director
+Natalia Hernández Moreno, Associate Director

-Natalia Hernández Moreno is film researcher mainly interested in Latin American filmic archives, adaptation studies, and visual thought.
-She holds a summa cum laude BA in Literature from Universidad de Los Andes (Colombia) and is a New York Film Academy screenwriting, filmmaking, and producing/film finance alumna.
-Prior to joining Cinema Tropical, she worked as script researcher and PA for various independent productions in Bogotá and interned in Development for Paramount Pictures at their Manhattan headquearters.
-She is currently an MA student at NYU Tisch’s Martin Scorsese Department of Cinema Studies.
-As a part of the Cinema Tropical team, she is a frequent contributor for TropicalFONT and leads the research for the upcoming 25th Anniversary edition projects.
+Natalia Hernández Moreno is a film researcher focused on Latin American filmic archives, adaptation studies, and distribution.
+A graduate of the MA program at NYU Tisch’s Martin Scorsese Department of Cinema Studies and an incoming PhD student, she holds a summa cum laude BA in Literature from Universidad de Los Andes (Colombia) and is an alumna of the New York Film Academy’s screenwriting and production programs.
+Her professional background includes work as a script researcher for independent productions in Bogotá and a development internship at Paramount Pictures’ New York headquarters.
+Currently a member of the Cinema Tropical team, she spearheads the organization’s publicity efforts, serves as a frequent contributor to TropicalFONT, and leads the research for the upcoming 25th Anniversary projects.

 Juan Pedro Agurcia, Cinema Tropical Awards Producer